Alcuin School: History

-Alcuin School is one of the oldest and largest Montessori schools in North America.
 In 1964, Episcopal priest Albert A. Taliaferro founded the non-sectarian Montessori School of Dallas.
-In subsequent years the school’s name would change to St. Alcuin Montessori School and then Alcuin School.
+In subsequent years the school’s name would change to Montessori Academy, St. Alcuin Montessori School, and then Alcuin School.
 Though a handful of Montessori schools had opened in the United States in the wake of early publicity of Maria Montessori’s educational methods in the 1910s, the movement soon fizzled, and by 1920 there were virtually no Montessori schools left in the country.
 Alcuin’s predecessor school was opened during a second wave of enthusiasm for Montessori education in the U.S., which hit in the early 1960s, spurred by the advocacy of Nancy McCormick Rambusch, an American educator who received her Montessori training in London.

 Originally occupying part of a two-story house in the Highland Park neighborhood, the Montessori School of Dallas served 68 students between the ages of two and five.
 After its first year, the school purchased two acres in what was then far North Dallas on Noel Road at Montford, where it was located for nearly twenty years.

-Enrollment steadily increased, and in 1983 the school –now with more than 200 students and a staff of over 20– moved to the Preston Hollow neighborhood of Dallas.
-In 2005, Alcuin acquired adjoining property previously occupied by the Akiba Academy, giving the school a 12-acre campus.

-In 2013, Alcuin School decided to open an Upper School, offering an International Baccalaureate curriculum for middle-school and high-school students.
-The Upper School and its IB program began to be phased in the 2014-2015 academic year.
-The first class graduating high school from Alcuin was the class of 2018.
+In 2013, Alcuin School decided to open an Upper School.

 The decision to open an Upper School required expansion and renovation of the campus and its facilities, which initially raised concerns among some of the school’s residential neighbors.
 The concerns were resolved, and in 2015, Alcuin School’s zoning request to allow expansion and renovations was approved by the Dallas City Council.

-On July 31, 2020 the school opened a new 27,000 square-foot West Campus building for the Upper School, complete with 11 classrooms, creative spaces, science labs, two dining areas, a film studio and two storm shelters.

-The project is Phase 1A of a three-phase, $27 million master plan intended to give Upper School students a permanent space on campus and expand the creative and academic capacity of the school’s International Baccalaureate Programme.
-The remaining phases will include an additional 27,000 square-feet of space for a new Performing Arts Center, more classrooms and a new administrative building.